 He said he did not make it to the ground, instead being told to patrol in Sheffield city centre, but had been on duty during the previous year's FA Cup semi-final, which the jury has previously been told also saw a crush occur in the Leppings Lane end.

 He said at that tie, he had been at the tunnel which led on to the terrace pens and had heard an officer say space in them was "very tight [and] something about struggling to breathe".

-At that point, he said his sergeant had ordered them to stop people going into the pens and direct fans to other entrances.'So crushed'
+At that point, he said his sergeant had ordered them to stop people going into the pens and direct fans to other entrances.

 The court also heard from Geoffrey Bridson, a Liverpool fan who attended the 1988 and 1989 semi-finals and went onto the Leppings Lane terrace at both games.

 He said that in 1988, the pen he was stood in "was getting very congested by the time we got to kick off".

 However, he said that because he was "used to being in large crowds, it certainly was not frightening - very uncomfortable, but not frightening".